 - Is your product or service more convenient?

-There’s a number of other questions you could ask and answer, but I’m choosing these because they’re low-hanging fruit.
+You could ask and answer several other questions, but I’m choosing these because they’re low-hanging fruit.
 You can talk about how you provide value based on the above questions.
 Value matters

 3. Make it Funny

-Now, I’m not going to tell you to go make a low-budget film about your business.
-That video takes razors, a body hair removal thingy, and makes it fun by being completely insane.
+Now, I’m not going to tell you to make a low-budget film about your business.
+That video takes razors, a body hair removal thing, and makes it fun by being completely insane.
 There’s Machetes, a Bear and Alejandra (Oh, how I love her!).

 My favorite line: “Are our blades any good?
 No, they’re f*cking great!” *You may have noticed our homage to this on our home page.

 Heck, even a fictitious post about Parking Garage could do the trick.
-I mean, I know I said fictitious; I’m not encouraging you to lie or mislead people.
-However, writing a post about “Five Reasons You Should Park at My Parking Garage (–insert your business here–), in Chinatown” provides an opportunity to inject humor.
+I know I said fictitious; I’m not encouraging you to lie or mislead people.
+However, writing a post about “Five Reasons, You Should Park at My Parking Garage (–insert your business here–), in Chinatown” provides an opportunity to inject humor.

 My sense of humor is, well, it’s kind of odd.
-I’d probably write that if people didn’t parkin in my parking Garage I’m going to ground my kid for a week.
-If more than 500 people park in my garage this week, you get my mother-in-law free with your next validated parking ticket.
-That may not be funny to you, after all humor is subjective, but hopefully you’re “picking up what I’m putting down.”
+I’d probably write that if people didn’t parkin in my parking Garage, I’m going to ground my kid for a week.
+On the other hand, if more than 500 people park in my garage this week, you get my mother-in-law free with your next validated parking ticket.
+That may not be funny to you; after all, humor is subjective, but hopefully, you’re “picking up what I’m putting down.”

 4. Types of Content to Create